 RF-DASH

-Welcome to the Rural Firefighters Delivering Agriculture Safety and Health (RF-DASH) online course.
-This course is designed to give rural communities peace of mind by building trust, sharing access to essential tools, and providing practical knowledge.
-It brings together farmers, agricultural workers, emergency responders, and partner organizations to prevent injuries and save lives.
-This program also provides the best tools and technology to improve farm safety.
+Welcome to the Rural Firefighters Delivering Agriculture Safety and Health (RF-DASH) Online Course.
+This course is part of the broader RF-DASH program, which aims to equip rural first responders with agricultural health and safety knowledge to prevent farm injuries and improve emergency preparedness in rural communities.
+The RF-DASH program is designed to give rural communities peace of mind by building trust, sharing access to essential tools, and providing practical knowledge.
+It brings together farmers, ranchers, agricultural workers, emergency responders, and partner organizations to prevent injuries and save lives.

-This course includes six modules about agricultural safety.
-Select the buttons below to learn more about the modules.
+The RF-DASH Online Course includes one introductory and five core modules.
+Select the buttons below to learn more about each of the modules.

 Module 0: The Origin and Development of the RF-DASH program